Why a New-Home Warranty Is a Must-Have

-Deciding whether to buy a new home or a resale home is a complicated process.
+Deciding whether to buy a new home or a resale one is a complicated process.
 There are plenty of factors that could swing your decision either way, depending on your situation.
-But one benefit of buying new is the warranty that the builder packages with the home.
+But one benefit of buying new is the new-home warranty that the builder packages in with your house.

 Things the Builder Missed Before Closing